A Brief History of London

 There is also the London Pass for public transportation.

-Some of the top attractions in London are the London Tower, Westminster Abbey, Windsor Castle, Kensington Palace, London Zoo and it’s always delightful take a boat cruise in the Thames River.
+Some of the top attractions in London are the London Tower, Westminster Abbey, Windsor Castle, Kensington Palace, Tower of London and it’s always delightful take a boat cruise in the Thames River.

 Make sure to check that your devices are compatible with the 220v voltage of London.